 Merely transcending the thoughts in the conscious mind, however, may not be enough to achieve the ultimate goal of meditation.
 In the early stages of the process, the practitioner must become aware of the negative thoughts that are stored in the subconscious mind – where they lie dormant, until triggered by an emotion, or a fleeting thought, and are suddenly forced to the surface.
 As meditation continues, our thoughts and feelings are filtered by a higher consciousness.
 As a result, the mind is able to free itself while learning how to refrain from snap judgments or emotional reactions.

 With the power to still the mind, we put an end to its emotional reactions and stored resentments.
 Hence, the potential for greater understanding and awareness of the self and the world around us arises.
 As a by-product, the floodgates to creativity and passion open, which provide an abundance of new circumstances, and opportunities, that were previously hidden.
 No longer controlled by traumatic programming, the subconscious becomes aware of the synchronicities and joy in its path.

-The purpose of meditation ultimately creates happiness and reduces stress levels.
+Native Americans practiced meditation and so did many indigenous people around the world.
+There are many forms of meditation, and each one trains the mind with a slightly different method.
+However, the main objective of all forms of meditation is to bring the practitioner to a state of peace.
+The purpose of meditation ultimately creates happiness within and reduces one’s stress levels.
 Meditation helps to create happy and balanced human beings – the basic ingredients needed for a better world.

 © Copyright – Aura Wellness Center – Publications Division